Looking for a healthy, well-adjusted Cavalier?

 6. Reputable breeders will affiliate themselves with local and/or the national breed club.
 This also binds them to their breed ethics which are quite stringent and intended to protect the breed.
 Someone not affiliated with these clubs, are looking to profit from the dogs and you and/or do not know what they are doing.
 Period.
 Don’t be fooled.

 7. Buy the breeder first and then the dog.
 You want someone experienced and knowledgeable who you will be comfortable with for the lifetime of the dog.
-They should be there to answer questions.
+They should be there to answer an appropriate amount of questions as time goes on.
 They will want to know of any problems you are having and will require you to notify them if you are unable at any time for any reason to keep the dog.

-8. Ask many questions before deciding whether to even go meet a breeder/see puppies so you DON’T make an impulse purchase (which is what keeps the sub-par breeders that do bad things for dogs in business – it is up to you not to give them the support!)
-Make a commitment to yourself and let the breeder know that you will not be taking home a puppy you see the first time you go to visit a litter, even if that means going home and calling back the next day.
+8. Ask questions before deciding whether to even go meet a breeder/see puppies so you DON’T make an impulse purchase (which is what keeps the sub-par breeders that do bad things for dogs in business – it is up to you not to give them the support!).
 Decide ahead of time that you will not be impulsive.
-Give yourself some time to reflect on the experience you had and the dogs/puppies you saw.
+Give yourself some time to reflect on puppies you see and the information you receive from a breeder.

-9. Red flags–”I have any color, male or female available right now,” “The whole litter is show quality,” “The testing is not reliable,” “If you don’t trust my word, I don’t want to deal with you,” “My line has no problems.”
-“Perhaps you should talk to another breeder if you are not with comfortable….” – and you should!
-That one is usually in response to you asking a question or when you push for copies of the health testing that they said they had.
-It is extremely uncommon that a good breeder will have mulitple litters and puppies to choose from – be very leery of a cavalier breeder who has many litters and puppies.
+9. Red flags–”I have any color, male or female available right now,” “The whole litter is show quality,” “The testing is not necessary,” “If you don’t trust my word, I don’t want to deal with you,” “My line has no problems.”
+“Let’s meet at the local Sam’s…convience store…whatever”.
+Are they dodging the questions about health certificates and testing?
+It is uncommon that a good breeder will have multiple litters and puppies to choose from – be very leery of a cavalier breeder who has many litters and puppies consistently and at the same time.